Neurogastroenterology Diseases Program

 Patients from Texas and around the country travel to our center for treatment.
 Many have suffered for years from conditions that prevented them from working and reduced the quality of their lives.

-Eamonn Quigley, David M. Underwood Chair of Medicine in Digestive Disorders, had a patient tell him, “You’re my last hope, Doctor.”
+Eamonn Quigley, David M. Underwood Chair of Medicine in Digestive Health, had a patient tell him, “You’re my last hope, Doctor.”
 “We can help them,” he said.
 “A lot of them are people who have tried a lot of things.
 They’ve tried over-the-counter stuff.
 They’ve tried alternative routes and diets.
 Nothing works.
 If you listen to people and really care for them, you can make a difference.”

 Advanced Technology and Treatment Plans